 (7) The Chief Officer must not issue the licence unless satisfied —

-(a) if the application is for an SRS import/export licence — that the applicant conducts a business that involves importing or exporting an SRS for a legitimate purpose or in order to supply it for a legitimate purpose;
+(a) if the application is for an SSAN import/export licence — that the applicant conducts a business that involves importing or exporting an SSAN for a legitimate purpose or in order to supply it for a legitimate purpose;

-(b) if the application is for an SRS manufacture licence —that the applicant conducts a business that involves manufacturing an SRS for a legitimate purpose or in order to supply it for a legitimate purpose;
+(b) if the application is for an SSAN manufacture licence —that the applicant conducts a business that involves manufacturing an SSAN for a legitimate purpose or in order to supply it for a legitimate purpose;

-(c) if the application is for an SRS storage licence — that the applicant conducts a business that involves storing an SRS that has a legitimate purpose;
+(c) if the application is for an SSAN storage licence — that the applicant conducts a business that involves storing an SSAN that has a legitimate purpose;

 [(d), (e) deleted]

-(f) if the application is for an SRS fertiliser licence — that the applicant conducts a business that requires the possession of an SRS for use as a fertiliser in primary production.
+(f) if the application is for an SSAN fertiliser licence — that the applicant conducts a business that requires the possession of an SSAN for use as a fertiliser in primary production.

 [Regulation 32 amended in Gazette 16 Mar 2012 p.
 1260; 2 Dec 2013 p.
-5510.]
+5510; 5 Feb 2016 p.
+362 and 363-4.]

 33. Body corporate and partnership to have qualified officer